stahta01/wxCode_components/trunk/wxCode/components/webupdate/ReadMe.txt

  WebUpdate component info
  ------------------------

  Component:  webupdate
- Release:    2005-1-4
  Documents:  http://wxcode.sourceforge.net/components/webupdate/index.html
- wxWidgets:  2.4.x, 2.5.x
  Maintainer: Francesco Montorsi (frm)
- Subdir:     webupdate

  Description:
  A set of classes which allows you to easily insert in your wxWidgets application